Varina falls in Class 4 title game to Phoebus 23-6

 Wyche finished with 122 total yards of offense with the Blue Devils only touchdown and he was sacked twice.
 Varina was also penalized 13 times for 111 yards compared to only three flags on the Phantoms.

 "When they tell me that, I know what we have coming back.
-We'll be here."
+We'll be here," Lewis said.